 Stony Brook has launched its first-ever official podcast, “Beyond the Expected,” highlighting the expertise, discoveries and service of outstanding members of the Stony Brook University community.
 Brought to you by the University’s Office of Marketing and Communications, the podcast offers compelling interviews and insightful perspectives from members of the Stony Brook community and beyond.

-“Stony Brook University faculty, staff and students put their heart and soul into their work, which elevates our regional economy and contributes more broadly to areas such as environmental sustainability, healthcare, and social and cultural identity,” Interim President Michael A. Bernstein said.
+“Stony Brook University faculty, staff and students put their heart and soul into their work, which elevates our regional economy and contributes more broadly to areas such as environmental sustainability, healthcare, and social and cultural identity,” Michael A. Bernstein said.
 “This podcast will showcase their drive and diversity as we learn about what inspired them when young, and what they’re doing now that helps make Stony Brook the great community partner that it is today.”

 Some of the featured guests and topics of discussion:

-- Interim President Michael Bernstein gathers the diverse expertise of Stony Brook University and Stony Brook Medicine personnel in “The Coronavirus Effect” podcasts, addressing the various impacts of the 2019 Novel Coronavirus, from the campus and medical responses, to distance learning and telehealth issues, to the people on the front lines.
+- Provost Michael Bernstein gathers the diverse expertise of Stony Brook University and Stony Brook Medicine personnel in “The Coronavirus Effect” podcasts, addressing the various impacts of the 2019 Novel Coronavirus, from the campus and medical responses, to distance learning and telehealth issues, to the people on the front lines.